nuagenetworks/topology-collector/README.md

-# lldpcollector
+# topology-collector

-A repository for code that collects the following information about interfaces:
+A repository for code that collects the following information about interfaces on compute hosts:

-1. Neighbor LLDP information
+1. Neighbor LLDP connectivity information
-2. Virtual port PCI information
+2. Virtual port PCI information for the interface

 The output of the code is a JSON report.